Nightmare as a Child: Production notes

+The episode almost certainly inspired 1964 film Marnie by Alfred Hitchcock.
+The main character is a woman named Marnie who as a little girl killed her mother’s customer to protect her and, traumatised, suppressed this memory.

 Helen Foley was the name of a beloved teacher of Serling's at Binghamton High School, and the main performance theater at that school is named after her.
 The name Helen Foley is also used for the main character — also a school teacher — in the "It's a Good Life" segment of Twilight Zone: The Movie.

-Suzanne Cupito (Little Girl) — who would later find fame as Morgan Brittany — remained uncredited on-screen, despite having dialogue.
+Suzanne Cupito, who would later find fame as Morgan Brittany, remained uncredited on-screen, despite having dialogue.